harness/developer-hub/release-notes/continuous-integration.md

 #### New features and enhancements

-- Harness Intelligence features optimize your Build stages by reducing execution time through advanced caching caapbilities and Test Intelligence.
-With this release we've added stage savings data to stage summary of Build stages where saving is observed, as well as further insight into the optimization on the step level.
-To learn more visit [Documentation](https://developer.harness.io/docs/continuous-integration/get-started/harness-ci-intelligence#intelligence-savings) (CI-13252)
+- Harness Intelligence features optimize your 'Build' stages by reducing execution time through advanced caching caapbilities and Test Intelligence.
+With this release, we've added stage savings data to stage summary of 'Build' stages where saving is observed, as well as further insight into the optimization on the step level.
+To learn more, visit [Intelligence Savings Documentation](../docs/continuous-integration/get-started/harness-ci-intelligence#intelligence-savings) (CI-13252)

 #### Fixed issues